 Alan J. Bourbeau has served as a director since 2007.
-His current term expires in 2022.
-Mr. Bourbeau owns and operates a third-generation farm located on Pond Road in Swanton, Vermont.
-Mr. Bourbeau and his wife Kimberly have been married for 36 years and have three children and five grandchildren.
-Mr. Bourbeau and his two sons operate Bourbeau & Sons, Inc., which has a 260 cow milking herd and raises all its own replacement livestock.
-In 2007, the Bourbeau family built a sugarhouse and expanded the sugar woods to 50,000 taps.
-In addition to managing Bourbeau & Sons, Inc., Bourbeau Farm LLP, and Greens Corners Maple Products, LLC, Mr. and Mrs. Bourbeau and buy and sell 700,000 to 1,000,000 pounds of syrup per year from other maple producers.
-He also has served nine years with the Swanton Planning Commission (seven as Chairman) and eighteen years as Franklin County Field Days Director.
+His current term would have expired in 2022.
+Mr. Bourbeau owns and operates a third-generation farm located in Swanton, Vermont.
+Mr. Bourbeau and his wife Kimberly have three children.
+Mr. Bourbeau and his two sons operate Bourbeau & Sons, Inc., which has a 225 cow milking herd and raises all its own replacement livestock.
+In 2007, the Bourbeau family built a sugarhouse and expanded to two sugar woods totaling 60,500 taps.
+In addition to managing Bourbeau & Sons, Inc., Bourbeau Farm LLP, and Greens Corners Maple Products, LLC, Mr. and Mrs. Bourbeau buy and sell 700 thousand to 1 million pounds of syrup per year from other maple producers.
+Mr. and Mrs. Bourbeau recently purchased a rock quarry, and now crush and sell stone to the general public.
+Mr. Bourbeau also has served nine years with the Swanton Planning Commission (seven as Chairman) and eighteen years as Franklin County Field Days Director.